-A painted lady on a fine white horse,
+A painted lady on a fine white horse—

-What Freudian images do there so convene—
+What Freudian edicts do there so convene!

 But too enunciate aloud, of course,

-Would be at best a slight, at worst, demean;
+Would be at best a slight—at worst, demean.

-Rebuke from psychoanalytic eyes
+Rebuke from psychoanalytic eyes,

 Of human purpose when we so propose

-Subconscious method unto every act,
+Subconscious methods unto every act,

-There reading thus beneath the lines disclose
+And reading thus between taut lines disclose

-Anima unveiled by how we so assess.
+More truth’s revealed in how we so assess.

 © Loubert S Suddaby.
 All Rights Reserved.